 Celtic Energy, Inc. (CEI) was founded by renowned energy industry veteran Christopher Halpin and incorporated in the State of Connecticut in 2000.
 Chris started CEI with the objective of using industry best practices to help public agencies, institutions and other clients in the MUSH sector (Municipal, University, School, Hospital) as well as private firms reduce their energy use and mitigate environmental impacts, while leveraging the marketplace to develop and finance projects that address the many chronic issues faced by owners.
-Halpin hired several other accomplished industry professionals with whom he had worked before in multiple Energy Services Companies (ESCOs).
-The group had worked together repeatedly as energy engineers and in effect “hopped the fence” to the Owner’s side of the energy efficiency marketplace by forming CEI.
+Halpin has hired several other accomplished industry professionals with experience working for Energy Services Companies (ESCOs).
+This group has in effect “hopped the fence” to the Owner’s side of the energy efficiency marketplace to join CEI.
 This ESCO experience is invaluable in overseeing the work of energy service providers in our primary consulting role to protect and advance our clients’ interests.

 Celtic Energy, Inc.